Please read this Coronavirus update relating to Motorhomes and Campervans.

 - Please do not dispose portable toilet contents in anything or anywhere other than the specially designed chemical toilet disposal points throughout the islands.
 There are limited chemical toilet disposal points, but there are campsites you can use the facilities for a fee

 - Dispose of waste appropriately.
-If you see an overflowing bin, please don’t add to it or leave waste next to it - wait until you can find another one.
+If you see an overflowing bin, please don’t add to it or leave waste next to it - take it home.
 Please do not dispose of waste in bins belonging to businesses or residents.
 Only use designated public bins.
-You can also dispose of Household waste at the points listed on the map
+You can also dispose of Household waste at the Waste Depot points listed on the leaflet map

 - Please use recycling points to minimise waste and help maintain the environment

 - Support our fragile island economy.
-Use the campsites provided, where possible.
+Use the campsites provided.
 We have lots of shops and petrol stations which sell a wide range of goods; you can purchase all you need on our islands

 - Use a stove for cooking if possible - there are gas stockists through the islands.
 If you must have an open fire, keep it small, under control and remove all traces before leaving.
 Please do not have an open fire on the machair (coastal grassland).
 Remember, if there has been a prolonged dry period, fires can easily get out of control